-If you’ve been a victim of a sexual assault, it’s important that you contact our sexual assault lawyer in Boston as soon as possible to protect your rights under the law, recover the damages that you’re owed to obtain justice and closure.
+If you’ve been a victim of a sexual assault, it’s important that you contact a sexual assault lawyer in Boston as soon as possible to protect your rights under the law, recover the damages that you’re owed and obtain justice and closure.

-The Massachusetts sexual assault injury lawyers at the Law Offices of Jeffrey S. Glassman are experienced at handling these types of complex, sensitive and confidential cases.
-Not only are our attorneys knowledgeable and skilled when it comes to handling all types of sexual assault cases, but we have the financial resources to bring such claims to justice.
+The Massachusetts sexual assault injury lawyers at the Law Offices of Jeffrey S. Glassman are experienced at handling these complex, sensitive and confidential cases.
+Our attorneys are knowledgeable and skilled when it comes to handling all types of sexual assault cases.

 Our attorneys are highly skilled at properly preparing these cases for the courtroom, as well as battling opposing attorneys and insurance companies and obtaining settlements that adequately compensate sexual abuse victims for their injuries.What is Sexual Assault?

 Sexual assault is a broad term that can be defined as any type of sexual activity that’s not agreed to and is unwanted.
 Sexual assault can include the following types of physical behaviors:

 - Rape, including vaginal, anal or oral penetration

 - Attempted rape

 - Any type of sexual activity with a child, even if the child says “yes” at the time